AzT4NG/T4NG-REVERSE-DNS/README.md

 </br>

-Make sure your kali is up to date and has NMAP tool:
+Make sure your system is up to date and has NMAP tool:

-- sudo apt update
-- sudo apt upgrade -y
+- sudo apt update & upgrade -y

-- sudo apt install nmap
+- sudo apt install nmap -y

 <hr>